Roundabout headed for Point Defiance Park

 But that is all going to change later this summer.

-"We are simply bringing the park into the 21st century and making it more modern and safe and accessible," said Stump.
+"We are simply bringing the park into the 21st century and making it more modern and safe and accessible," Stump said.

 © 2017 KING-TV